ustutt-ipvs-vs/etsn_MKFirm/README.md

 ### Input Data

-To get more input data, you can use the generation scripts in our adjacent repository ([here]()**TODO add link**).
+To get more input data, you can use the generation scripts in our adjacent repository ([here](https://github.com/ustutt-ipvs-vs/eval_wired_sporadic_MKFirm)).

 Inputs files must adhere the format from the generation scripts.
 Example files are provided in the `dummy_data` folder.

-## Limitations and Changes
+## Limitations and Assumptions

-We only implement the prudent reservation variant of the algorithm.
+This implementation

-This implementation assumes that emergency traffic (ET) has always a higher priority than the time-triggered traffic (TT).
+- focuses on the prodent slot reservation variant of the algorithm
-The original E-TSN paper assumed that there can be higher priority TT streams.
+- assumes that emergency traffic (ET) has PCP 7 to allow a meaningful comparison with our (m,k)-firm Elevation Policy

-We added propagation delays and processing delays to the constraints when needed.
+- adds propagation and processing delays to the constraints

-Considering the adjacent link constraint: we went with the textual description, not the formal one, since they differ and the textual one makes more sense.
+- derives the adjacent link constraint from the textual description of the paper (there appear to be minor mistakes in the formal definition)